-We listen to our consumers and focus on innovations in products and packaging that are aligned with their tastes and needs.
-As a result, we continued to expand and diversify our product offering both in beverages and snacks, in collaboration with The Coca-Cola Company and through the brands we operate in Mexico, USA, and Ecuador.
+We listened to our consumers and focused on innovations in products and packaging that were aligned with their tastes and needs.
+In so doing we continued to expand and diversify our product offering both in beverages, in collaboration with The Coca-Cola Company, and in snacks, through the brands we operate in Mexico, the U.S., and Ecuador.

-- In Mexico, "Del Valle & Nada" continues to expand with new flavors, including Cucumber and Pineapple, and the brand was introduced in Ecuador. - New Coconut, Raspberry, and Cucumber-Pineapple flavors were launched for Ciel Exprim. - ▶ In the U.S., we launched 24 BodyArmor SKUs, achieving a 65% availability in the supermarket channel. - In Argentina, AdeS continues to expand with new flavors, in addition to the traditional Vanilla, Natural, and Coconut: - Chocolatada, for mothers who are focused on their childrens' nutrition. - Almendras, aimed at younger consumers. - In Ecuador, we launched Monster to promote growth in the energy drinks category.
+- ▶ In Mexico, "Del Valle & Nada" continues to expand with new flavors, including Cucumber and Pineapple, and the brand was introduced in Ecuador. - ▶ New Coconut, Raspberry, and Cucumber-Pineapple flavors for Ciel Exprim. - ▶ Furthermore, in the U.S., we launched 24 BodyArmor presentations, for a 65% availability in the supermarket channel. - ▶ In Argentina AdeS continues to expand with new flavors, in addition to the traditional Vanilla, Natural, and Coconut.

+- Chocolatada, is here to conquer children and their mothers who are concerned with nutrition. - Almendras, is aimed at a younger crowd. - In Ecuador, we launched Monster to promote growth in the energy drinks category.